 Service Operating Information

-Your service operation policies include the day-to-day functions of your service.
+Your service operation and company policies include the day-to-day functions of your service.
 Be sure to include the following information so all staff and parents understand your service protocol:

 - Outline of your services spaces